squirrelphp/entities/README.md

 - `float` for floating point number
 - `blob` for a binary large object, called "blob" in most databases or "bytea" in Postgres, for example to store an image or file

 Whether the class properties are private, protected or public does not matter, you can choose whatever names you want, and you can design the rest of the class however you want.
-You can even make the classes read-only, by having private properties and only defining getters.
+You can even make the classes read-only, by having private properties and only defining getters - see [Read-only entity objects](#read-only-entity-objects) for more details on why you would want to do that.

 ### Defining an entity directly